 Customers who desire water or sewer service(s) for single-family residential use must complete the following:

-Determine desired connection size(s) through consultation with a licensed plumber.
+- Determine the desired connection size(s) through consultation with a licensed plumber.
 The typical residential services are a 3/4-inch water service and a 4-inch sewer service.

-Once service availability has been determined and costs have been calculated (please refer to our current fee schedule), the applicant will need to:
+Once service availability has been determined and costs have been calculated, the applicant will need to:

 The typical installation schedule is four to six weeks upon application (if public water/sewer is already under the public street).
 Once the installation is completed, the service(s) will be activated in our billing system.

 - Service line to the edge of right-of-way or 1 foot behind meter (whichever is applicable)

 - Meter assembly and box